 Once a person clicks on the infected link, the virus enters the system.
 What is more, the same message is usually spread further to the victim’s contact list and tricking other users.
 Therefore, it’s a chain reaction that is nearly impossible to stop.

-We want to remind that the only way to protect your PC, Facebook account and personal details are not to click suspicious links sent from your friends, colleagues or family members.
+We want to remind you that the only way to protect your PC, Facebook account, and personal details are not to click suspicious links sent from your friends, colleagues, or family members.
 If you suspect that the content of the message seems suspicious, you should ask your friend if this link or file is safe to open.

-In order to remove Facebook Messenger virus, we suggest scanning the computer with Reimage, Plumbytes Anti-MalwareWebroot SecureAnywhere AntiVirus or Malwarebytes Anti Malware.
-You can use other security software.
+In order to remove Facebook Messenger virus, we suggest scanning the computer with SpyHunter 5Combo Cleaner or Malwarebytes.
+You can use ReimageIntego after the first removal stage to ensure that there is no virus damage left.
 However, you should not forget to update your preferred program.